 We have had a love-hate relationship with Apple’s native Calendar App.
 The reason for the hate is that we found it tedious to create new events and the overall usability.

-Apple addressed the usability issue through making one single toolbar at the top of the App, where you can access everything the app has to offer really quickly and most importantly, really easily.
+Apple addressed the usability issue by making one single toolbar at the top of the App, where you can access everything the app has to offer really quickly and most importantly, really easily.

-When creating a new event, you can select a date from a small calendar pop-up instead of having to scroll and scroll and scroolllll until you find the date and time you want.
+When creating a new event, you can select a date from a small calendar pop-up instead of having to scroll until you find the date and time you want.

 Small but significant updates like better usability of Siri and security updates in Safari along with huge and useful updates like App Clips and updates to Mac Catalyst are among the greatest updates our developers saw during 2020’s WWDC week.